Sarah627/Java_miniatures/README.md

 **Rounding Methods**

-The best way to understand rounding methods in Math class in java is by example:
+The best way to understand rounding methods in Math class in Java is by example:

 ![ciel method](/images/ciel%20method.png)